 But there’s something different about this school library.

-It’s the children who are running it.
+It’s the pupils who are running it.

-A rota of six Year 8 librarians now oversees the library, taking turns each morning and afternoon break to man the desk.
+A rota of six young librarians now oversees the library, taking turns each morning and afternoon break to man the desk.
 “We’ve introduced a new lending system,” says Year 3 Teacher Mrs Kelly.
 “We've gone 'old school' and have library tickets and date stampers.
 It’s been a lovely trip down memory lane!”

 There’s plenty of choice.
 The library houses some 5,000 books – everything from the classics to popular contemporary titles and non-fiction.